bitwarden/help/_articles/organizations/getting-started-organizations.md

 - A secure note **GOTEST Secure Note** that has a sharing icon to the right of it indicating that is it being shared within a Collection
 - A secure note **User 1 Note for Sharing** that is not part of Collection and only within the **User 1** vault

-However, that second note can easily be shared with an Organization by clicking the drop down menu next to the item.
+However, that second note can easily be shared with an Organization by clicking the drop down menu next to the item..

 {% image organizations/orgstart/7-sharing-items-with-organizations.png %}
 **Sharing Items with Organizations**